laro/Cilia/5 Comparison/00 Index.md

 [Bjarne Stroustrup said](https://www.stroustrup.com/devXinterview.html) (way back in 2000) in an interview about C++:
 > Today, I'd look for a _much_ simpler syntax—and probably clash with people's confusion between the familiar and the simple.

 I like many aspects, especially of Cpp2 (Herb Sutter), but not the `name: Type` syntax.
 It indeed does not feel familiar to me, IMHO unnecessarily so.
-And familiarity is essential when it comes to languages; that’s basically how they work.

 Cilia is a bit more conservative/traditional here.
 And I think its syntax is still "easy enough" to parse.

 ### Default vs. Explicit Initialization